victorsoares96/electron-template-old/README.md

 1. Click the **[Use this template](https://github.com/cawa-93/vite-electron-builder/generate)** button (you must be logged in) or just clone this repo.
-2. If you want to use another package manager you may need to edit [`.github/workflows`](https://github.com/search?q=npm+repo%3Acawa-93%2Fvite-electron-builder+path%3A.github%2Fworkflows&type=Code) since npm is used as default.
-(See also https://github.com/cawa-93/vite-electron-builder/issues/944)
+2. If you want to use another package manager you may need to edit [`.github/workflows`](/.github/workflows) — [it uses `npm` by default](https://github.com/search?q=npm+repo%3Acawa-93%2Fvite-electron-builder+path%3A.github%2Fworkflows&type=Code&ref=advsearch&l=&l=).
+3. If you like this template, don't forget to give a github star or send support! ⭐♥

+That's all you need. 😉

 > **Note**:
-   > This template configured to install `peerDependencies` automatically.

-That's all you need. 😉

-❤️ **If you like this template, don't forget to give a ⭐ or [send support](https://www.buymeacoffee.com/kozack/)!**
+> This template uses npm v7 feature — [**Installing Peer Dependencies Automatically**](https://github.com/npm/rfcs/blob/latest/implemented/0025-install-peer-deps.md).
+If you are using a different package manager, you may need to install some peerDependencies manually.

 ## Features